Aller au contenu principal Aller à la navigation

 Conclusion

-Thus, more than a vessel, the glass becomes a partner in emotion.
+In Champagne, the glass is more than a vessel—it is a partner in emotion.